glhuilli/glhuilli.github.io/_posts/2019-02-24-research-trends-in-ml.markdown

 For this, I'm using the well known [Louvain method](https://sites.google.com/site/findcommunities/) for community detection in graphs.
 For more details about this method, please check [[Blonder et al. (2008)]](https://arxiv.org/abs/0803.0476).

 When applying this method to the graph, there are at least 8 clusters that have enough information to be interesting (more details in the script).
 Checking for example the first cluster (as presented below), it's interesting to see that it reflects a mainly european institutions, with some exceptions.
 More in-depth analysis can be done to understand why these exceptions are clustered together with european institutions and not with other similar or regional institutions (e.g. Kyoto University, City University of Hong Kong, University of Sidney, Université de Montreal, and École Polytechnique de Montreal).
-Note that Twitter and Google have strong precense in the U.K. so it's not surprising to see a strong co-authorship dependency with other U.K. institutions.
+Note that Twitter and Google have strong precense in the U.K. so it's not surprising to see a strong co-authorship dependency with other U.K. institutions, however, it's very interesting to see Uber in this particular cluster.

 ```['university of oxford',
  'deepmind',